mcb-job-tests/feedme/README.md

 Junit 4

-other dependencies can be view in project pom.xml
+Other dependencies can be view in project pom.xml

-application creates database named 'feedme' & collection named 'fixtures'

 - Instructions

+Application creates database named 'feedme' & collection named 'fixtures'

 Before running a Test or the main Application, Start MongoDB from a linux terminal: sudo service mongod start